JulieMontoya/Random_Beeb_Stuff/yson/README.md

 This is TRUE if the previous arithmetic operation resulted in a carry, or if the carry was deliberately cleared in a `PROC`.

+### OVERFLOW

+This is TRUE if the previous arithmetic operation resulted in a false change of sign due to a result falling in the ranges 128..255 or -255..-129, or if the overflow flag was deliberately set.

+### NOOVERFLOW

+This is TRUE if the previous arithmetic operation produced a result in the range -128..127, with the sign bit correct, or if the overflow flag was deliberately cleared.

 ## TERMS WITHIN RELATIONS